progval/Limnoria/plugins/Aka/README.rst

 Commands
 --------
-.. _command-Aka-add:
+.. _command-aka-add:

 add [--channel <#channel>] <name> <command>
   Defines an alias <name> that executes <command>.
 The <command> should be in the standard "command argument [nestedcommand argument]" arguments to the alias; they'll be filled with the first, second, etc. arguments. $1, $2, etc. can be used for required arguments. @1, @2, etc. can be used for optional arguments. $* simply means "all arguments that have not replaced $1, $2, etc.", ie. it will also include optional arguments.

-.. _command-Aka-remove:
+.. _command-aka-remove:

 remove [--channel <#channel>] <name>
   Removes the given alias, if unlocked.

-.. _command-Aka-lock:
+.. _command-aka-lock:

 lock [--channel <#channel>] <alias>
   Locks an alias so that no one else can change it.

-.. _command-Aka-unlock:
+.. _command-aka-unlock:

 unlock [--channel <#channel>] <alias>
   Unlocks an alias so that people can define new aliases over it.

-.. _command-Aka-importaliasdatabase:
+.. _command-aka-importaliasdatabase:

 importaliasdatabase takes no arguments
   Imports the Alias database into Aka's, and clean the former.

-.. _command-Aka-show:
+.. _command-aka-show:

 show [--channel <#channel>] <alias>
   This command shows the content of an Aka.

-.. _command-Aka-list:
+.. _command-aka-list:

 list [--channel <#channel>] [--keys] [--unlocked|--locked] Lists all Akas defined for <channel>.
 If <channel> is not specified, lists all global Akas.
 If --keys is given, lists only the Aka names and not their commands.

-.. _command-Aka-set:
+.. _command-aka-set:

 set [--channel <#channel>] <name> <command>
   Overwrites an existing alias <name> to execute <command> instead.
 The <command> should be in the standard "command argument [nestedcommand argument]" arguments to the alias; they'll be filled with the first, second, etc. arguments. $1, $2, etc. can be used for required arguments. @1, @2, etc. can be used for optional arguments. $* simply means "all arguments that have not replaced $1, $2, etc.", ie. it will also include optional arguments.

-.. _command-Aka-search:
+.. _command-aka-search:

 search [--channel <#channel>] <query>
   Searches Akas defined for <channel>.
 If <channel> is not specified, searches all global Akas.

+.. _conf-Aka:

 Configuration
 -------------

+.. _conf-supybot.plugins.Aka.maximumWordsInName:

 supybot.plugins.Aka.maximumWordsInName
   This config variable defaults to "5", is not network-specific, and is  not channel-specific.

   The maximum number of words allowed in a command name.
 Setting this to an high value may slow down your bot on long commands.

+.. _conf-supybot.plugins.Aka.public:

 supybot.plugins.Aka.public
   This config variable defaults to "True", is not network-specific, and is  not channel-specific.